ds-wizard/guide/docs/more/development/contributing.rst

 Vulnerabilities
 ---------------

-If you find an security issue within DSW, please `create appropriate issue <https://github.com/ds-wizard/ds-wizard/issues/new/choose>`__.
+If you find an security issue within |project_name|, please `create appropriate issue <https://github.com/ds-wizard/ds-wizard/issues/new/choose>`__.
 However, never include sensitive information in the issue as it is publicly available.
 Such information (e.g. logs) send to us via e-mail `support@ds-wizard.org <support@ds-wizard.org>`__.

 Development
 ===========